MadDogTechnology/devoware-utils/homonculus-config/README.md

 }
 ```
-When the yaml-configuration APIs are used, an instance of the ```SimpleApplication``` class will be created, and each of its properties that
+When the homonculus-config APIs are used, an instance of the ```SimpleApplication``` class will be created, and each of its properties that
 is annotated with the ```JsonProperty``` annotation will be populated with the correspondingly named value from the ```simple-app.yml```
 file.
 An exception will be thrown if the ```simple-app.yml``` file is missing a ```hostName``` property since the ```hostName``` field
 within the configuration class is annotated with the ```NotNull``` annotation.
 An exception will also be thrown if the value of the